remix-run/react-router/docs/api/components/Routes.md

 ### `onActiveStateChange`

 A function called when the active routes change.
+Note: If you attach your own function here, remember to call the ActiveStore or the ActiveState mixin will stop working.

 #### signature